 When will the Festival programme be available?

 The programme, price £1.50 should be available from early April.
-If you wish a copy posted to you send your request together with £2.50 to cover the cost plus postage to Kirkcudright Jazz Festival, c/o 90 St Mary Street, KIRKCUDBRIGHT, DG6 4EJ.
+If you wish a copy posted to you send your request together with £2.75 to cover the cost of the programme and p&p to Kirkcudright Jazz Festival, c/o 90 St Mary Street, KIRKCUDBRIGHT, DG6 4EJ.
 Don't forget to include your name and address!

 What tickets are available for the Festival?

-Weekend Ticket (Thursday, Friday, Saturday and Sunday) £55>
+Weekend Ticket: (Full Festival - Thursday, Friday, Saturday and Sunday) - £55

 How do we get tickets and programmes for the Festival?

 These are available by mail from Leon McCaig, 90 St Mary Street, KIRKCUDBRIGHT, DG6 4EJ.
-Solway Books in the Harbour Square will also sell tickets and programmes from April onwards.
+Shops in the town will also sell tickets and programmes from April onwards.

 Cheques to cover the cost should be made payable to KIRKCUDBRIGHT JAZZ FESTIVAL.

 Programmes will be available from a number of shops in the town - look for the poster in the window.